mikebocek/scientific-marginalia/content/vectors.rst

      <canvas id="figure-2h-flip" width="300" height="400">Matrix reflection</canvas>

 So far none of these examples have used the other two numbers that are "off-diagonal."
-That's simpler to think about, becasue we're ultimately not "mixing" the x and y-components of the vector at all.
+That's simpler to think about, because we're ultimately not "mixing" the x and y-components of the vector at all.
 What could we do if we did mix them?
 Well one option is to "skew" the vectors

 .. math::
     \begin{bmatrix} 1 & 1 \\ 0 & 1 \end{bmatrix}